> A.L. Lloyd > Songs > The Weary Whaling Grounds

 Three emotions dominated the oldtime whalerman: exultion in the chase, a longing for home, and disgust at the conditions of his trade.
 This latter mood descended heaviest upon him when the fishing was poor and he became “whalesick” (like homesick, only sick for whales).
 The man who made the complaint for The Weary Whaling Grounds must have been very whalesick.
 An odd point: The song speaks of leaving “old Greenland’s icy grounds” and indicates a trip of four years’ duration.
 The very long trips only occurred in the Southern fishery; the Greenland season was usually but a matter of months, though ships sometimes stayed all winter on the entrance to the Davis Strait so as to make an early start next season.

 John Roberts and Tony Barrand recorded this song as The Wings of a Goney in 1975 for their album Mellow With Ale from the Horn.
-They commented in their liner notes:
+They noted:

 The albatross, known to deep-water sailors as a goney or gooney-bird, appears again as a symbol of freedom and escape in The Wings of a Goney.
 Probably presenting a much truer picture of the whalerman’s life than the many more lively songs which express the exuberance and excitement of the chase, this little lament was found by Gale Huntington in the logbook of a New Bedford whaler.
 Our variant comes from the singing of A.L.
 Lloyd, who has given the song a more British flavor.